Alberta Record

 · Order in Council / City of Calgary Charter Amendment · in-force

-This Order in Council amends the City of Calgary Charter, 2018 Regulation, introducing new appeal processes for off-site levies to the Land and Property Rights Tribunal, enhancing transparency requirements for levy calculations, and modify…
+OIC 135/2024 amends the City of Calgary Charter and the City of Edmonton Charter.
+It establishes new appeal processes for off-site levies to the Land and Property Rights Tribunal, mandates transparency for levy calculations, and expands con

 What changed

-• Grants the City of Calgary new authority to vary or add to subdivision application requirements through its land use bylaw.
+• Grants the Cities of Calgary and Edmonton new authority to vary or add to subdivision application requirements through their land use bylaws.

 Why it matters

-• Shifts the final authority for determining the validity of off-site levy bylaws from the City of Calgary to the provincial Land and Property Rights Tribunal.
+• Shifts the final authority for determining the validity of off-site levy bylaws from the Cities of Calgary and Edmonton to the provincial Land and Property Rights Tribunal, providing a new avenue for developers and other directly affected persons to challenge municipal levies.

-• Increases transparency and accountability for the City's methodology and data used in calculating off-site levies, providing greater clarity for affected parties.
+• Increases transparency and accountability for both cities' methodology and data used in calculating off-site levies, providing greater clarity for affected parties and enabling independent verification.

-• Enhances the City's flexibility in tailoring subdivision application requirements to local contexts through its land use bylaws.
+• Enhances the cities' flexibility in tailoring subdivision application requirements to local contexts through their land use bylaws.

 • Introduces a mechanism to safeguard collected off-site levy funds during an appeal, ensuring they are not spent prematurely if the bylaw is later deemed invalid.